staticlibs/external_jansson/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project contains a CMake wrapper for the [Jansson library](https://github.com/akheron/jansson).
+This project contains a CMake wrapper for the [Jansson library](http://www.digip.org/jansson/).

-Jansson GitHub repository is used as a git submodule of this project.
-Jannson is pinned to version 2.6.
+Jansson sources imported from CentOS lookaside](https://github.com/ojdkbuild/lookaside_jansson.git) are used as a submodule of this project.

 Link to the [API documentation](https://jansson.readthedocs.org/en/2.6/).